 Traveling to China is amazing: the Great Wall, Shanghai's skyscrapers, Xi'an's warriors... but there's one detail that catches almost everyone by surprise.
 As soon as you land, you discover that Google, WhatsApp, Instagram, and Gmail don't work.
-This is the famous Great Firewall.
-The good news is that with the right China eSIM, you can still use all your usual apps, without a VPN and without complications.
-In this guide, I'll explain exactly how it works, how much data you'll need, and all the tips to make your trip go smoothly.
+It's the famous Great Firewall.
+The good news is that with the right eSIM China, you can still use all your usual apps, without a VPN and without complications.
+In this guide, I'll explain exactly how it works, how much data you need, and all the tips to make your trip run smoothly.

 Why you need data in China

 In China, staying connected isn't a luxury: it's a practical necessity.
-The country operates almost entirely through mobile, and a disconnected tourist will find it genuinely difficult.
-You'll need internet to pay with Alipay or WeChat Pay (cash is increasingly less accepted), to hail a taxi on Didi, to translate menus and signs with your camera, and to navigate with maps, because neither signs nor directions are usually in the Latin alphabet.
+The country operates almost entirely through mobile, and an unconnected tourist will have a truly difficult time.
+You'll need internet to pay with Alipay or WeChat Pay (cash is increasingly less accepted), to hail a taxi with Didi, to translate menus and signs with your camera, and to navigate with maps, because signs and directions are rarely in the Latin alphabet.

 The Great Firewall: what China blocks